Chartered Surveyor Degree Apprenticeship

 Why UWE Bristol?

-Apprentices will benefit from the considerable experience of UWE Bristol’s Quantity Surveying and Commercial Management team, which comprises of practicing and recently practicing surveyors and construction legal practitioners.
+Apprentices will benefit from the considerable experience of UWE Bristol’s Chartered Surveying and Commercial Management team, which comprises of practicing and recently practicing surveyors and construction legal practitioners.

 They’ll develop skills in computer-aided estimating, project management and building information modelling (BIM) on industry standard software and access industry leading resources, specialist journals and publications through UWE Bristol's online portal.
 Attending regular presentations from visiting professionals, academics and past students will help them stay up-to-date with industry challenges.